nautobot/nautobot-app-chatops/README.md

   A multi-platform ChatOps bot App for <a href="https://github.com/nautobot/nautobot">Nautobot</a>.
 </p>

-- Support for multiple chat platforms (currently Slack, Microsoft Teams, Mattermost, and WebEx)
+- Support for multiple chat platforms:
+    - Mattermost
+    - Microsoft Teams
+    - Slack
+    - Cisco Webex
+- Support for multiple integrations:
+    - Cisco ACI
+    - AWX / Ansible Tower
+    - Cisco Meraki
+    - Palo Alto Panorama
-- Write a command once and run it on every supported platform, including rich content formatting
+- Write a command once and run it on every supported platform, including rich content formatting.
 - Extensible - other Nautobot plugins can provide additional commands which will be dynamically discovered.
-- Automatic generation of basic help menus (accessed via `help`, `/command help`, or `/command sub-command help`)
+- Automatic generation of basic help menus (accessed via `help`, `/command help`, or `/command sub-command help`).
 - Metrics of command usage via the `nautobot_capacity_metrics` plugin.

 ## Documentation